ZeroMemoryEx/Orca/README.md

 <img src="https://github.com/walczy/Skinjbir/blob/main/r2.jpg"></img>
 <br>

-* Fud
+* Undectable  (60+ Antivirus )

 <br>
 <img src="https://github.com/walczy/Skinjbir/blob/main/r1.JPG"></img>
 <br>

-* More badass features will be available soon
+* More badass features will be available soon Like(Screen capture,Stealing Crypto,Steal credential...and more powerful features!!)

 # Disclaimer
 * I take no responsibility for Harmful using or any damage can make.
 Use it at your own risk.